oit-ipbl/robots/basics/basics_01.md

 ## ROS master

-Type the following command and run the `ROS master`.
+Open a linux terminal console, type the following command and run the `ROS master`.

 ```shell
 $ roscore